• Skip to primary navigation

 1 Onion (roughly chopped)

-4 cloves garlic (finely chopped or 1 tsp powder or 1 tbsp paste)
+4 cloves garlic (finely chopped or 1 teaspoon powder or 1 tablespoon paste)

 3 Spring Onions (white and green portions separate)